zahiaaouabed/correlation-between_methylation_and_expression/README.md

 ## normalization with respect to the length: define bins of 100 and calculate the average methylation in each bin.

-#---example : 3' CG context, top1000 genes and sense / antisense strand.
+#---example : 3' gene side, CG context, top1000 genes and sense / antisense strand.

 python normalizeFlanking3RegParallelProcess_sm.py TOP_strandminus_genes 100 CG top_1000_CG_TEST_3_sm.tsv subjectsall.csv